ADHD-Online/lambdas/README.md

 | Variable         | Description
 | ---------------- | -----------
 | `STAGE`          | Stage of deployment (such as edge, uat, or prod)
-| `NPM_TOKEN`\*    | Token that can read the ADO npm package registry on Github
 | `GCP_PROJECT_ID` | ID of the data lake project in gcp
 | `GCP_DATASET_ID` | ID of the data lake dataset in gcp

-\* Denotes a build-time-only secret that should not end up in the final image

 ### Messaging